AndrewLin95/booking_app/README.md

 ### Areas to Improve

-1. Move API calls into a separate folder and import where it is required
+1. For Front-End, move API calls into a separate folder and import where it is required

 2. Loading Skeleton for fetch requests